top of page

 president

-Amanda is a junior studying Psychology and Neuroscience with minors in Women's/Gender Studies and French.
+Amanda is a senior studying Psychology and Neuroscience with minors in Women's/Gender Studies and French.

-Amanda joined WoCo because she is incredibly passionate about gender equity and advocating against discrimination.
+Amanda joined WoCo because she is passionate about gender equity and advocating against discrimination.
 She is dedicated to ensuring that WoCo remains a safe and inclusive space for all students to fight gender inequities on/off campus, build leadership skills, and gain a sense of belonging in our community.
+She has been a part of WoCo since her freshman year and is honored to finish her last year at MSU as WoCo's president!

 Alexis Bussell